integrated-ethics/web/content/labs/utilitarianism-plagiarism.md

 -   Is this decision in line with my company’s core values? \[1\]

+#### Deontological Framework

-Deontological framework is built on a set of rules or principles.
+Deontological framework is built on a set of **rules or principles**.
 The deontological ethics framework asks the question “does this decision break any of the rules or laws” to determine what is right.
 The main benefit of this framework is that it is more rigid and avoids some of the subjectivity of other frameworks.

-What are some of the challenges of using the deontological framework? ( Let students answer, but here are three possible answers)
+What are some of the challenges of using the deontological framework?
+(Let students answer, but here are three possible answers)

 -   Can create a paradox.
 For example- the rule should not harm another person, however what if harming another person saves others lives?